The Risks of Wearing a Bra that Doesn’t Fit

-But experts will tell you that the greatest risk to your health is underwire that doesn’t fit properly.
-Every time you rub against these wires it subjects your breasts to a high level of stress.
-The damage is even greater when you choose to sleep in these types of bras.
+But experts will tell you that of the risks of wearing a bra that fits poorly, the greatest is an underwire that doesn’t fit properly.
+Every time you rub against these wires, it subjects your breasts to a high level of stress.
+The damage is even greater when you choose to sleep in these kinds of bras.
 Day by day, the negative effects will increase.

 4. Can continued use of a poorly fitting bra increase your risk of breast cancer?

 The answer is no. There is no link between bra choice and the development of breast cancer.
 They have nothing to do with one another.
 However, other problems that cause inflammation in the breast tissue can lead to cysts, back pain, shoulder pain, and soreness in the breasts themselves.